Are you tearing your hair out because your GPU won’t stay cool? We’ve got you covered with our simple guide to lowering GPU temperatures.

 Revert To Non-Overclocked Settings

-Overclocking is the most sure-fire way to raise GPU temperatures.
-If high temperatures have come about after tinkering with clock speeds and voltages then reverting to the pre-overclocking parameters should reduce temperatures to within acceptable limits.
+Overclocking is the most definite way to raise GPU temperatures.
+If high temperatures have come about after tinkering with clock speeds and voltages, then reverting to the pre-overclocking parameters should lower temperatures to within acceptable limits.

 Another software-side trick to lower GPU temperatures is to make sure your GPU drivers are up to date.
 The reason being is that GPU manufacturers are continually fine-tuning the firmware processes and algorithms that dictate how the card behaves.
-These improvements often equate to more efficient, less power hungry performance thus creating heat generation.
-The changes may be minor, but in conjunction with the other steps in our guide can add up to quite the difference.
+These improvements often equate to more efficient, less power-hungry performance, thus creating heat generation.
+The changes may be tiny, but in combination with the other steps in our guide can add up to quite the difference.